 Transoms – In tandem with nice, high ceilings, transoms — small windows installed above doorways — worked to facilitate air flow between rooms.
 For easy access, transoms were often fitted with custom hardware that allowed homeowners to open and close them at their leisure.

 Double-Hung Windows – Large windows and natural light are a staple of many historic homes, and for a good reason.
 Similar to the high ceiling/transom idea, hanging oversized windows with sashes that open on both top and bottom helped control air flow.
 Opening the top sash allowed hot air to escape during the day, while opening the bottom sash brought in cool air at night.

 Tin Ceilings – What’s more classic than a glamorous tin ceiling?
 While these have become somewhat of a design statement in the 21st century, the idea originally stemmed from a need to reflect sunlight away from the home.
 These, paired with metal roofing helped reflect and contain heat so the house stayed cool.

 Wraparound Porches – When in doubt, step outside!
 Wraparound porches are nothing short of charming, but their original purpose was to provide a shady, breezy area for friends and family to gather when temperatures indoors were just too hot to handle.

 Isn’t it surprising how many of these old air conditioning tricks transformed into home decor trends?
 We love high ceilings, large natural lit windows and wraparound porches just as much as the next guy, but we’re still happy to have a central air conditioner to compliment them!

-If your home is still trying to keep cool with these 20th century tips, maybe it’s time you called Tyler Heating & Air Conditioning for a complimentary in-home estimate.
+If your home is still trying to keep cool with these 20th century tips, maybe it’s time you called Tyler Heating, Air Conditioning, Refrigeration LLC for a complimentary in-home estimate.
 Just call 203-378-4700 today!